Frequently Asked Questions

 3. How much does it cost to join the Center?

-Membership fees are $50,000 annually.
+Membership fees are $50,000 annually for a full membership.
 Large corporations may have multiple business units participate with individual membership fees.
-NSF mandates a 10% indirect cost return, such that 90% of the I/UCRC membership goes directly to research.
-A company (or business unit) may purchase up to two membership and therefore have a greater impact on the Center’s research direction.
+NSF mandates a 10% indirect cost return, so that 90% of the I/UCRC membership goes directly to research.
+A company (or business unit) may purchase multiple memberships and therefore have a greater impact on the Center’s research direction.
 NSF SBIR Phase II companies may apply to NSF for supplemental funds, to get 90% of the annual membership fee subsidized.
+The Center also has an option for an Associate membership, with fees being $25,000 annually.

 4. Who is eligible?